Srivatsa180717/MediBot/README.md

 # MediBot
-MediBot: A medical chatbot for answering health-related questions using PubMed.
+MediBot: A medical chatbot for answering health-related questions using MedQuAD dataset